AriZuu/emw-meter/README.md

 inside and outside temperatures along with weather forecast symbol.
 I have also sensor that measures house electricity usage so that is displayed too.

+In addition to current values, it collects history for some hours and displays a trend/bar graph from it at bottom of display.
+There is also a weather symbol that shows forecast for next 8 hours.
+Forecast data comes from [Finnish Meteorological Institute][2].

 Inside temperature is measured by DS1820.

 GPIO connections: